 Given below is a brief explanation of each layer:

 - Application Layer: This is the top layer in the TCP/IP model.
-It includes processes that use Transport Layer Protocol to transmit the data to their destination.
+It includes processes that use the Transport Layer Protocol to transmit the data to their destination.
 There are different Application Layer Protocols such as HTTP, FTP, SMTP, SNMP protocols, etc.

 - Transport Layer: It receives the data from the Application Layer which is above the Transport Layer.
 It acts as a backbone between the host’s system connected with each other and it mainly concerns about the transmission of data.
 TCP and UDP are mainly used as Transport Layer protocols.

 - Network or Internet Layer: This layer sends the packets across the network.
 Packets mainly contain source & destination IP addresses and actual data to be transmitted.

 - Network Interface Layer: It is the lowest layer of the TCP/IP model.
 It transfers the packets between different hosts.
 It includes encapsulation of IP packets into frames, mapping IP addresses to physical hardware devices, etc.